voxmedia/meme/README.md

 ### Add fonts

-Add your fonts in `stylesheets/_fonts.scss`
+Include your own fonts in `stylesheets/_fonts.scss`

-Fonts are handled as data attributes in `source/partials/_editor.html.erb`
+Fonts are handled with sizes as variables in the javascript and can be [added here](https://github.com/voxmedia/meme/blob/master/source/partials/_javascripts.html.erb#L8)

 ### Add watermark

-Convert an svg to base64 and [add here](https://github.com/yurivictor/meme/blob/master/source/partials/_javascripts.html.erb#L158)
+Convert an svg to base64 and [add here](https://github.com/voxmedia/meme/blob/master/source/partials/_javascripts.html.erb#L8)

 ## Contributing